ethanjli/ublue-forklift-sysext-demo/README.md

 saved!!)

 If you run `systemd-sysext status` and `systemd-confext status` again, you can confirm that there are still no sysexts/confexts yet on your system.
+You can also confirm that the `docker` and `dive` commands do not exist yet, by trying to run those commands.

 Next, you should reboot (or, if you're really *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).

 Next, you should then see new extensions if you run `systemd-sysext status` and `systemd-confext status`.
-You should also see that a new service ran successfully, if you check its status with `systemctl status hello-world-extension.service`.
-You should also see a script at `/usr/bin/hello-world-extension`.
+You should also see:

+- That a new service named `hello-world-extension` ran successfully, if you check its status with `systemctl status hello-world-extension.service`, and that a script at `/usr/bin/hello-world-extension` exists.
 That script and that systemd service are provided by the `hello-world` extension (loaded as a sysext and also as a confext) exported by the Forklift pallet `github.com/ethanjli/pallet-example-exports`.
+- That the `docker` systemd service is running, if you check its status with `systemctl status docker.service`.
+- That if you run `docker image pull alpine:latest` and `docker image ls`, you pull the Docker container image for `alpine:latest`; similarly, you can use Docker however you want.
+- That if you run `dive alpine`, you can use [dive](https://github.com/wagoodman/dive) to browse the container image for the `alpine:latest` Docker container image.

 You can switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command;
 it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged